 - BRKey: 24410

-To preserve this historic structure, ownership of the bridge in its entirety will be transferred to an interested party for removal to a new location.
-The new owner will be responsible for costs associated with removal, rehabilitation and long-term maintenance of the structure.
-If you or your organization is interested in assuming ownership of this historic bridge, please contact Tyra Guyton of the Pennsylvania State Historic Preservation Office at firstname.lastname@example.org or at (717) 346-0617 or Heather Gerling of PennDOT District 4 at email@example.com or at (570) 368-4414.
+To preserve this historic structure, ownership of the bridge will be transferred to an interested party for removal to a new location.
+The new owner will be responsible for costs associated with removal from the storage facility, rehabilitation and long-term maintenance of the structure.
+If you or your organization are interested in assuming ownership of this historic bridge, please contact Tyra Guyton of the Pennsylvania State Historic Preservation Office at email@example.com or at (717) 346-0617.